agilecrm/agile-crm-json-io-node/README.md

     </table>

 **Note:**

 URL with query params is also supported.
 But at least one param under ‘Params’ is mandatory.
+For URL which do not take any parameters, you can send a dummy param.

 Node Exit paths
 ----------------